-2.2.3.5.
+2.1.2.9.
 Non Typesafe Classes

-@type( <boolean>) has been added to type declarations.
-This allows patterns with that annotation to be compiled without any static compile time checks.
-All constraints are generated as MVEL constraints and executed dynamically.
+@typesafe(<boolean>) has been added to type declarations.
+By default all type declarations are compiled with type safety enabled; @typesafe(false) provides a means to override this behaviour by permitting a fall-back, to type unsafe evaluation where all constraints are generated as MVEL constraints and executed dynamically.
 This can be important when dealing with collections that do not have any generics or mixed type collections.

-2.2.3.6.
+2.1.2.10.
 Session Reports

-Added framework to inspect a session and generate a report, either based on a predefined template or with a user created template.
+Added experimental framework to inspect a session and generate a report, either based on a predefined template or with a user created template.